The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## Getting started
 **Download instructions --> GeoStack Manuals**
 1. Go to the top of the web page and click the blue button 'Download Manuals'.
-2. Save the ZIP file GeoStack-Manuals-master.zip that contains the repository GeoStack-Manuals.
+2. Save the small ZIP file GeoStack-Manuals-master.zip of 10 MB that contains the repository GeoStack-Manuals.
 3. Unzip the ZIP file which will give you the folder GeoStack-Manuals-master.
 4. In this folder you will find 2 PDF files: Cookbook-Creating-the-GeoStack-Workshop-VM.pdf and Cookbook-Creating-the-GeoStack-Course-VM.pdf.